Tulip-Dev/tulip/doc/user/workspace.rst

 To illustrate the use of this view, we need an example.
 You can create one by importing a new grid approximation with 500 nodes and a maximum degree of 40.
 You then add two new properties using the :ref:`spreadsheet view<workspace_spreadsheet>` (use the *Add property* button in the *Properties* tab): *Degree* and *Betweenness Centrality*.
 Then, use the appropriate algorithms to fill the properties with the needed information.
 A pre configured document can be found :download:`here <_documents/Histogram.tlpx>`.

-Upon opening the file, you will find something similar to the following screenshot:
+Upon opening the file, you find something similar to the following screenshot:

 .. image:: _images/i_histogram_main.png
     :width: 600